Samridhi-2303/app_mask/lite/examples/image_classification/android/README.md

-# TensorFlow Lite image classification Android example application
+# TensorFlow Lite face mask detection Android application

 ## Overview

-This is an example application for [TensorFlow Lite](https://tensorflow.org/lite) on Android.
+This is an application for [TensorFlow Lite](https://tensorflow.org/lite) on Android.
 It uses
 [Image classification](https://www.tensorflow.org/lite/models/image_classification/overview)
-to continuously classify whatever it sees from the device's back camera.
+to continuously classify whatever it sees from the device's camera.
 Inference is performed using the TensorFlow Lite Java API.
 The demo app classifies frames in real-time, displaying the top most probable classifications.
 It allows the user to choose between a floating point or